marcellbarsony/blog/_posts/Drafts/2022-04-13-VulnHub-Mr_Robot.md

 ### WPScan

-**WPScan** can be used to find additional WordPress vulnerabilities and to bruteforce the password using the word list.
+**WPScan** can be used to find additional WordPress vulnerabilities and to brute force the password using the word list.

 ```sh
 kali@kali$ wpscan --url 10.28.1.111 --passwords /home/kali/mrrobot/wordlist.dic --usernames Elliot